rafael-caetano/Projects-Portfolio/README.md

   - Final Grade: 15

 ## Professional Experience

+### Laboratory Manager and AI/ML Researcher | Champalimaud Foundation
+*November 2025 - Present*

+In this role, I oversee all aspects of laboratory operations while developing my Master's thesis using AI/ML to unravel complex sensorimotor integration in *Drosophila*.

+Key Contributions:
+- Manage laboratory equipment, procurement and budgets to support high-throughput neurobiology experiments.
+- Architect and maintain robust data pipelines, including:
+  - Custom SQL database design and optimization
+  - NAS storage deployment and backup strategies
+  - Ensuring data management practices comply with EU GDPR and research regulations
+- Build and configure analysis workstations and isolated virtual environments for automated data acquisition and processing.
+- Develop and validate data analysis pipelines and AI/ML models to decode complex sensorimotor datasets.
+- Partner with neuroscientists and engineers to integrate electrophysiology, imaging, and behavioral data into interactive dashboards for real-time decision support.

 ### Research Technician | Instituto Gulbenkian de Ciência (IGC)
 *May 2018 - June 2024*